Do you know that ancient Egyptians used basil to embalm the mummies? This helped people preserve the dead bodies from decaying for many years.

 Basil’s antioxidant and antibacterial properties are great here to help ease cold and flu.

-As I have already mentioned that basil helps our body combat inflammation, pain, and fatigue, which helps our body avoid considerable effects of such harsh conditions.
+As I have already mentioned that Basil helps our body combat inflammation, pain, and fatigue, which helps our body avoid the considerable effects of such harsh conditions.

-You can add a few basil oil drops to a steam bath to leverage this health benefit.
+Adding a few Basil oil drops to a steam bath to leverage this health benefit.

 This way, whenever you feel suffering from a cold, you can apply it to your chest to make your nasal passages easy.